-It is pertinent to mention here that Goa is COVID-free since all 7 corona patients were cured and no casualty was reported.
-Similarly, Arunachal Pradesh and Mizoram is at present coronavirus-free.
+It is pertinent to mention here that Goa is Covid-free since all seven corona patients were cured and no casualty was reported.
+Similarly, Arunachal Pradesh and Mizoram are at present coronavirus-free.
 In Manipur also, two patients have since recovered.

 Kerala set an example of constantly improving recovery rate.
 It was the first Indian state to report corona positive case and saw a sudden spike afterwards.
-But, the state not only flattened the curve but bent it.
-Of the total 519 cases so far, 489 people have recovered, with only 4 deaths.
-The recovery rate, based on the total cases, till Tuesday is 94 per cent.
+But the state not only flattened the curve but bent it.
+Of the total 519 cases so far, 489 people have recovered, with only four deaths.
+The recovery rate, based on the total cases, till today is 94 per cent.

-As for temperature or climate playing an important role in the transmission or killing of the virus, Dr Nangia said" "It is a novel virus -- we are still learning about it.
+As for temperature or climate playing an important role in the transmission or killing of the virus, Nangia said, "It is a novel virus—we are still learning about it.
 As of now, there does not seem to be much influence of weather or climate on the infection potential of the virus."

 Dr Saurabh Jain of Indegene, a health tech solutions company, told IANS that robustness of health infrastructure, immunity levels among the population, strict adherence to isolation and quarantine, and aggressive testing seem to be the reason for varying rates of infections and recovery in different states.

 "States not able to get suspected patients to hospitals early enough or with not enough healthcare infrastructure could have high incidence and low recovery rates.
 In states which have high public awareness, robust public health system and extensive testing of symptomatic cases could have better outcomes."